ambianic/ambianic-docs/docs-md/index.md

 Our goal is to build a product that is useful out of the box:

- - Less than 15 minutes setup time
- - Less than $55 in hardware costs
+- [x] Less than $55 in hardware costs.
+Get [Ambianic Box](https://github.com/ambianic/ambianic-box).
-   + Primary platform: Raspberry Pi 4 B, 4GB RAM, 32GB SDRAM
+- [x] Less than 15 minutes setup time.
+Get [RPI Image](https://github.com/ambianic/ambianic-rpi-image).
- - No coding required to get started
+- [x] No coding required to get started.
+Just follow the [Quick Start Guide](https://docs.ambianic.ai/users/quickstart/).
- - Decomposable and hackable for open source developers
+- [x] Decomposable and hackable for DYI and Open Source developers.
+[Setup Your Dev Environment](https://docs.ambianic.ai/developers/development-environment/)

 ## Quick Start